alexandregpereira/Monster-Compendium/README.md

 [![CI/CD](https://github.com/alexandregpereira/hunter/actions/workflows/Main.yml/badge.svg?branch=main)](https://github.com/alexandregpereira/hunter/actions/workflows/Main.yml)

-Monsters Compendium is an free and open-source Kotlin Multiplatform application for Android, iOS, Mac, Windows and Linux, offering extensive information on monsters from the Dungeons & Dragons 5th edition role-playing game.
+Monsters Compendium is a open-source Kotlin Multiplatform application for Android, iOS, Mac, Windows and Linux, offering extensive information on creatures from the Dungeons & Dragons 5th edition role-playing game.
 The default content is derived from the SRD (System Reference Document), providing a solid foundation for users.
 Furthermore, the app supports the addition of new custom content, enhancing its versatility and adaptability for players and game masters alike.

 ## Download